📜 Syllabus

 - Project scope / aesthetic and technical ambitionAre you doing the bare minimum, or are you pushing yourself technically and/or aesthetically?

-- Creative risk-taking and resourcefulnessAre you pushing the limits of the tools?
-Hacky solutions are perfectly acceptable and encouraged!
+- Creative risk-taking / resourcefulnessAre you pushing the limits of the tools and making full use of the possibilities they offer?
+Hacky solutions and unconventional "misuse" are perfectly acceptable and encouraged!

 Readings / Homeplays